Strabismus

 - There are many types of strabismus, which are defined by the direction of misalignment.

-- Esotropia: in-turning of eyes
+- Esotropia: inward or nasal deviation of the eyes

 - Comitant strabismus is the most common form of strabismus.
 These children are typically developmentally normal.